kstenerud/ubuntu-maintainers-handbook/Setup.md

 ### Software: LXD

+LXD is a powerful container system similar in concept to Dropbox and other container software.

 Install and setup LXD using the standard installation directions.

 Create some helper aliases for common LXD tasks: